 As mentioned above, customers are charged per customer per flight for their processing fee when using their credit cards.
 The processing fee for Scoot when making a payment is RM16, but because there are four of you, and you will need to take two different planes to and from Phuket, you will be charged twice.
 So that’s RM64 for all of you times two, coming to the total of RM128.

-So, does the processing fees still make a significant difference between budget airlines and other airlines?
+So, do the processing fees still make a significant difference between budget airlines and other airlines?

-Both Malindo Air and Firefly fares are simple and already has check-in baggage as part of the fare.
+Both Malaysia Airlines and Firefly fares are simple and already have check-in baggage as part of the fare.
 But even so, their fares are still significantly higher than AirAsia even when they do not have a processing fee.
-While both airlines claim that they do not charge processing fees (under selected terms and conditions), there are other fees to look out for.

 With Firefly, there’s the Advance Passenger Processing Fee that costs RM4.80 per person per flight specifically for Phuket.
 Malindo also has such a fee for RM5 as well as a service charge of RM17.50 per person per flight, all of which are charged under the base fare.
 These fees are unrelated to your credit card use and cannot be avoided though.

 In the end, a processing fee does raise the cost of flights at budget airlines, but what matters the most is the base fare and the add-ons you are looking into getting that will affect the cost significantly.
 But these add-ons can be opted out, and fares can always be cheaper during the sale.
 Processing fees?
 Not quite easy to opt out if they’re being charged.